 Power of collaboration

-Progress on human rights – like other outcomes that investors may seek to make progress on through stewardship – suffers from a collective action problem, in that everyone (including investors and companies) benefits from the actions of those who put in effort to solve the issues, but may be unwilling to contribute to those efforts.
-In addition to collective action problem benefits, a collaborative stewardship initiative has the potential to enhance investors’ influence by strengthening their common voice; that is, making clear their commonly held expectations of companies and other stakeholders, then using a variety of tools of influence to encourage corporate alignment with those expectations.
+Progress on human rights – like other goals investors may independently seek to make progress on through stewardship – suffers from a collective action problem in that everyone (including investors and companies) benefits from the efforts of those trying to address material risks and issues but may be unwilling to contribute to those efforts.
+In addition to tackling this “problem”, a collaborative stewardship initiative has the potential to, while keeping with all regulatory and legal requirements, raise awareness for good practices, enable greater efficiency and effectiveness in achieving progress and encourage the corporate community and other stakeholders to also make a positive impact.

 The objective

-The objective of the initiative is to advance human rights and positive outcomes for people through investor stewardship.
+The objective of the initiative is to support investors in protecting and enhancing risk-adjusted returns by advancing progress on human rights through investor stewardship.

 The primary efforts of the initiative are delivered through engagement with companies in collaboration with other investors.
 However, recognising that addressing human rights will require a variety of stewardship tools and activities, the PRI will support a range of these activities, such as engagement at shareholder meetings and public policy engagement.